 Incorrect installation, adjustment, alteration, maintenance or repair of the MISTRAL MDX may lead to material or environmental damage and/or injuries.
-The appliance should therefore be installed, adapted or converted by a skilled and qualified installer, taking into account national and international regulations.
+The appliance should therefore be installed, adapted or converted by a qualified and certified installer, taking into account national and international regulations.
 Faulty installation, adjustment, alteration, maintenance activity or repair shall render the warranty void.